danielasegadilha/Bootstrap-website/README.md

 - Gallery layout for displaying artworks
 - CSS animations for a smooth user experience
 - User-friendly navigation

-## 🛠️ Technologies Used

-- HTML
-- CSS
-- Bootstrap

 ## 📦 Installation